Public Policy Role

 We operate our business in a sustainable manner

 FCC is committed to agriculture in all cycles, and our work helps our customers reach their full potential and enables us to support continued growth, progress and innovation in the industry.
 We strive to be a catalyst for sustainability in the industry we serve, and have already made great strides toward operating sustainably and supporting the industry to do the same – we have a strong community investment program, we’re steadfast with our support and promotion of the industry, we offer an unwavering focus on our customers, we provide an exceptional employee experience and we continue to focus on our environmental footprint.

 FCC exercises all reasonable care to safeguard the environment and protect the value of real property taken as lending security.

 As a federal Crown corporation, FCC is also a federal authority with accountabilities under the Impact Assessment Act and its related regulations and instruments (together, the IAA).
 FCC complies with the requirements of the IAA if we finance a project that qualifies as a designated project under the IAA.

-The IAA also states that federal authorities must not carry out or permit projects as defined under the IAA to be carried out on federally owned lands or outside Canada unless the federal authority determines the project isn’t likely to cause significant adverse environmental effects (which means changes to the environment and the impact of these changes on the Indigenous peoples of Canada and on health, social or economic conditions) or the Governor in Council decides the effects are justified under the circumstances.
+The IAA states that federal authorities must not carry out or permit projects as defined under the IAA to be carried out on federally owned lands or outside Canada unless the federal authority determines the project is not likely to cause significant adverse environmental effects (which means changes to the environment and the impact of these changes on the Indigenous peoples of Canada and on health, social or economic conditions) or the Governor in Council decides the effects are justified under the circumstances.